For inquiries when the County Commission is not in session, please contact the Macon County Clerk.

 What is the width of a county road right of way?
 Most county road right of way is 60 ft.
 There are exceptions to this so if in doubt please check with the County Commission or the County Assessor's office.

 Does Macon County have a Health Ordinance?
 Yes, Macon County does have a Health Ordinance, please view this document for more information.

 Does Macon County have laws against "mudding" on dirt roads?
 Yes.
 Macon County Commission per Mo.
 Revised Statutes 49.490 has issued an order stating any person who shall knowingly remove, tear up or otherwise destroy or damage any bridge, culvert, ditch, sidewalk, road embankment, dirt, gravel, pavement, crosswalk, stepping stones or traffic signs in or upon any road, street, avenue, thoroughfare or alley within the county road right of way without having lawful authority to do so, shall be deemed to have damaged the property of the county and be prosecuted accordingly.
 For more information please visit this website.

 Who maintains county road signs?
-In an agreement with the Macon County Enhanced 911 Board, Macon County shares the cost of maintenance of county road signs.
-The E-911 office should be notified at 660-385-1911 about missing or damaged signs.
+The Macon County Enhanced 911 Board has chosen not to continue to share the responsibility of maintenance of road signs.
+Please contact the Macon County Road & Bridge Department at (660) 239-4255 about missing or damaged signs.

 Does Macon County have Planning and Zoning?
 No, Macon County currently does not have any Planning & Zoning.

 District I Commissioner